keithasaurus/koda-validate/README.md

 ```

 Some of what we've seen so far:
-- All validators we've created are simple `Callable`s that return an `Ok` instance when validation succeeds, or an `Invalid` instance when validation fails.
+- All validators we've created are simple `Callable`s that return an `Valid` instance when validation succeeds, or an `Invalid` instance when validation fails.
 - Nesting one validator within another is straightforward
 - `RecordValidator` requires a separate target for its validated data; more on that [here](#recordvalidator).